-1.7 There is no simple common test of causation that is applicable to all cases, but the accepted approach involves determining whether the permanent impairment was caused or materially contributed to by the work-related injury.
-The work-related injury does not have to be a sole cause as long as it is a contributing cause, which is more than negligible.
-Considering the question "Would this permanent impairment have occurred if not for the work-related injury?" may be useful in some cases, although this is not a definitive test and may be inapplicable in circumstances where there are multiple contributing causes.
+1.9 There is no simple common test of causation that is applicable to all cases, but the accepted approach involves determining whether the injury (and the associated impairment) was caused or materially contributed to by the motor accident.
+The motor accident does not have to be a sole cause as long as it is a contributing cause, which is more than negligible.
+Considering the question "Would this injury (or impairment) have occurred if not for the accident?" may be useful in some cases, although this is not a definitive test and may be inapplicable in circumstances where there are multiple contributing causes.

-Impairment and Disability
+Impairment and disability

-- 1.8 It is of critical importance to clearly define the term 'impairment' and distinguish it from any resulting disability. - 1.9 Impairment is defined as an alteration to a person's health status.
+- 1.10 It is critically important to clearly define the term impairment and distinguish it from the disability that may result. - 1.11 Impairment is defined as an alteration to a person's health status.
 It is a deviation from normality in a body part or organ system and its functioning.
-Hence, impairment is a medical issue and is assessed by medical means. - 1.10 This definition is consistent with that of the World Health Organisation (WHO) that has defined 'impairment' as "any loss or abnormality of psychological, physiological or anatomical structure or function."
-(1)

-- 1.11 Disability, on the other hand, is a consequence of an impairment.
-The WHO definition is "any restriction or lack of ability to perform an activity in the manner or within the range considered normal for a human being". - 1.12 Confusion between the two terms can arise because in some instances the clearest way to measure impairment is by considering the effect on a person's 'activities of daily living' (that is, on the consequent disability).
-In several places, the AMA 4 Guides refer to restrictions in the activities of daily living of a person, i.e., the consequent disability is being used as an indicator of severity of impairment. - 1.13 Two examples may help to emphasise the distinction: - (i) The impairment resulting from the loss of the little finger of the right hand would be equal for both a bank manager and a concert pianist and so, give rise to the same assessment under these Guidelines.
-However, the loss of the finger will result in a greater disability for the concert pianist due to the impact on his or her occupation. - (ii) An upper arm injury might make it impossible for an injured person to contract the fingers of the right hand.
+Hence, impairment is a medical issue and is assessed by medical means. - 1.12 This definition is consistent with that of the World Health Organisation (WHO) which has defined impairment as "any loss or abnormality of psychological, physiological or anatomical structure or function."
+(1) - 1.13 Disability, on the other hand, is a consequence of an impairment.
+The WHO definition is "any restriction or lack of ability to perform an activity in the manner or within the range considered normal for a human being".
+(1) - 1.14 Confusion between the two terms can arise because in some instances the clearest way to measure an impairment is by considering the effect on a person's 'activities of daily living' (that is, on the consequent disability).
+The AMA 4 Guides, in several places, refer to restrictions in the activities of daily living of a person.
+Hence the disability is being used as an indicator of severity of impairment. - 1.15 Where alteration in activities of daily living forms part of the impairment evaluation, for example when assessing brain injury or scarring, refer to the Table of Activities of Daily Living on page 317 of AMA 4 Guides.
+The assessor should explain how the injury impacts on activities of daily living in the impairment evaluation report. - 1.16 Two examples may help emphasise the distinction between impairment and disability. - (i) The loss of the little finger of the right hand would be an equal impairment for both a bank manager and a concert pianist and so, for these Guidelines, the impairment is identical.
+But the concert pianist has sustained a greater disability. - (ii) An upper arm injury might make it impossible for an injured person to contract the fingers of the right hand.
 That loss of function is an impairment.
-However, the consequences of that impairment, such as an inability to hold a cup of coffee, or button up clothes, constitute a disability. - 1.14 A 'handicap' is a further possible consequence of an impairment or disability, being a disadvantage that limits or prevents the fulfilment of a role that is or was normal for\that individual.
-The concert pianist in the example above is likely to be handicapped by his or her impairment. - 1.15 It must be emphasised, in the context of these Guidelines, that it is not the role of the medical assessor to quantify disability or handicap. - 1.16 Where alteration in activities of daily living forms part of the impairment evaluation, for example when assessing brain injury or scarring, refer to the Table of Activities of Daily Living on page 317 of AMA 4 Guides.
-The medical assessor should explain how the injury impacts on activities of daily living in the impairment evaluation report.
+However, the consequences of that impairment, such as an inability to hold a cup of coffee, or button up clothes, constitute a disability. - 1.17 A handicap is a further possible consequence of an impairment or disability, being a disadvantage that limits or prevents fulfilment of a role that is/was normal for that individual.
+The concert pianist in the example above is likely to be handicapped by his/her impairment. - 1.18 It must be emphasised, in the context of these MAA Guidelines, that it is not the role of the assessor to determine disability, other than as described in 1.14 above.